-Basic Level: An app is considered a simple one if it possesses basic features, does not require highly customized solutions, does not need integration of third-party services or backend servers.
-Such applications do not process big data amounts and are aimed at building a user-friendly interface.
+Basic Level: An app is considered a simple one if it has basic features.
+It does not need highly customized solutions and integration of third-party services or backend servers.
+Such apps do not process big data amounts and are aimed at building a user-friendly interface.

-Medium Level: Middle complex apps have a wider range of implemented features including customized UI/UX elements, real-time messaging system, payment management, third-party API integration, simple backend solutions.
+Medium Level: Middle complex apps have a wider range of implemented features.
+It includes customized UI/UX elements, real-time messaging system, payment management, third-party API integration, simple backend solutions.

-High Level: Highly complex apps provide a full feature set accompanied by completely custom UI/UX solutions.
+High Level: Complex apps provide a full feature set accompanied by completely custom UI/UX solutions.
 Audio and video content processing, third-party service integration, animation elements, the synchronization feature, the backend having relations to diverse databases, etc. are the main components of the highly complex mobile apps.

 How to Calculate the Mobile App Cost?

-Our team include a simple equation to show you how you can calculate a mobile app development cost:
+You can use the mobile app cost calculator, but depending on different reasons it might be difficult.
+Our team includes a simple equation to show you how you can calculate a mobile app development cost:

 Total Development Time x Hourly Rates = App Cost

-Based on your scope of work, complexity of the app and your developers rate you can easily assume the cost of the mobile app development.
+Based on your scope of work, the complexity of the app, and your developer's rate you can easily assume the cost of the mobile app development.

-To do things right, you should create a detailed description of your app including basic features you want to include to where you see your product in 5 years.
+To do things right, you should create a detailed description of your app.
+It should include the basic features you want to include and where you see your product in 5 years.
 Then hire a freelancer or an offshore software company and discuss all the aspects of your product.
 Together, you can come up with the precise business and tech requirements for the new product development.
 From this point, it will be clear whether the app will have basic, medium or high levels of complexity.
 Sum app all the elements of the equation and get ready for the beginning of the development process.

 How Much Does It Cost to Build a Mobile App Like Instagram, Facebook, Spotify, or Uber?

-To have a relatively clear understanding of the mobile app cost we suggest you take a look at the major market representatives.
+To have a clear understanding of the mobile app cost, you can take a look at the top brands on the market.

 Facebook.
 To build a social media platform like Facebook would take a lot of time, due to its diverse features.
-It is hard to calculate the cost of app development due to the multiple features that were developed over time, such as real-time private and group chats, newsfeed, video calls, etc. The approximate estimation of the time spent on development is from 2,800 hours to 3,100 hours, which constitutes a budget of around $350,000-$400,000.
+It is hard to calculate the cost of app development due to the many features that were developed over time.
+Such as real-time private and group chats, newsfeed, video calls, etc..
+The approximate estimation of the time spent on development is from 2,800 hours to 3,100 hours, which makes up a budget of around $350,000-$400,000.

 Instagram.
 Since it’s a more image-oriented social media platform, the visual components should be on the high-level.
 The app focuses on custom user experience and includes such features as advanced profile customization, geolocation, extend search system, tagging opportunity, smooth image load, and wide photo editing tools.
 Such an app will take over 1200 hours of development time, while the final cost may be from $105,000 to $150,000.